Dreamless07/firstWorking/README.md

-﻿# contains the springboot framework code for intial steps and my understanding
+﻿# This repo contains the SpringBoot framework code for intial steps and my understanding of how everything works.